SonySemiconductorSolutions/aitrios-sdk-vision-sensing-app/README.md

 ## Security
 Before using Codespaces, please read the Site Policy of GitHub and understand the usage conditions.

-This software is Beta version.
-Please note the following when using it.

-Regarding the use of Beta version:
-- Beta version is released with the assumption for use in development.
-- Beta version may contain errors or defects that obstruct regular operation of the device.

 ## AI Ethics
 This SDK is optimized for use with Sony's AITRIOS™ (https://developer.aitrios.sony-semicon.com).
 If you are willing to take part in the AITRIOS and use services provided through AITRIOS, you must sign up with https://developer.aitrios.sony-semicon.com and comply with AITRIOS Terms of Use and other applicable terms of use in addition to the license terms of this SDK.